Flo-R1der/paperless-nextcloud-sync/README.md

 ## Open Topics
 - [ ] Replace initial synchronization with a better solution.
 My tests with `rsync` caused file deletions during synchronization, which my script avoids but still produces error messages (see [log example](documentation/container-logs_example.txt), lines 20-24). **Please open issues only if you have a suitable solution!**
-- [ ] Publish Docker image on GHCR and Docker Hub.

 <br>